Friday, February 16, 2018

 On the narrow road that promised breathtakingly sheer drops, sometimes on both sides, we climbed down to the thriving Portuguese town of Ribeira Grande, in the midst of preparing for a festival; a horse race run over a track on the river bed.
 From there we took the coastal road north to Ponta do Sol, a pretty pastel seaside village proud of its newly constructed hotel.
 We ate lunch of freshly grilled fish looking out over the local fishing harbour – a minute and exceptionally choppy hole-in-the-wall suitable only for local boats.
 We figured that fishermen must surely deserve a prize for the most dangerous job on the islands.

-It's steep down here on this side of this very narrow road ..
+It's rather steep on this side of our very narrow road ..

-Yes, and it's really steep down here on this side too!
+GS & our Guide, Jonas.
+Yes, and it's really steep on this side too!

 Coast Road scenery